Traeger Grilled Salmon

 How To Store Leftovers and Reheat

-Apple wood pellets are my top choice for salmon – they provide a mild, slightly sweet smoke that enhances the natural flavors without overwhelming the delicate fish.
+Alder pellets remain my top choice for salmon, offering a delicate, slightly sweet smoke that enhances the fish’s natural flavor without overwhelming it.

 📌 Did you try this recipe?